 How Local Law 97 Relates to Local Law 87

-Local Law 87 is different but highly related to Local Law 97.
-LL87 mandates that buildings over 50,000 square feet go through a process of energy-efficiency audit and retro-commissioning ever 10 years.
+Local Law 87 (LL87) is different, but highly related to Local Law 97.
+LL87 mandates that buildings over 50,000 square feet go through a process of energy-efficiency audit and retro-commissioning every 10 years.
 If building owners fail to have these audits conducted, they are subject to substantial fines.

 One way to simplify all of this is to think again about the goal of all of these separate regulations.
 New York City is trying to reduce the city’s carbon footprint by 80% by 2050, and each of these regulations helps achieve that same goal.
 In other words, if building owners are trying to avoid the fines of LL87 by having their buildings retrofitted, they will be working toward compliance with LL97 and other laws in the package.
 By working with a provider like React Industries, you will be able to develop a long-term energy-efficiency strategy that will allow you to meet every compliance goal.